 Which brings us to funding only the things which are most important to you.

-What is VERY important to you?
+What exactly is most important to you?

 For most couples it is one of the following: